Integrated Treatment Approach to Stroke Recovery

 3. Dietary Recommendations: Ayurveda emphasizes the importance of a balanced diet to support healing.
 Ayurvedic stroke rehabilitation services may include dietary recommendations based on an individual’s constitution and specific health needs.

-4. Yoga and Meditation: Cardiovascular Diseases treatment may incorporate yoga and meditation practices.
+4. Yoga and Meditation: Cardiovascular Disease treatment may incorporate yoga and meditation practices.
 Gentle yoga and meditation can help improve flexibility, strength, and mental well-being, contributing to the overall rehabilitation process.

 5. Improved Circulation and Energy Flow: Ayurvedic treatments often aim to enhance overall circulation and the flow of vital energy (prana) in the body.
 Improved circulation may aid in the recovery of affected areas and support overall vitality.